 - 1. Define the cardiovascular system and its function. - 2.
 Determine, conduct, and analyze the appropriate cardiovascular test(s) for various populations.
+(GE-1, IL)

-(GE- IL, 1) - 3.
-Design and present (orally and/or in writing) an effective cardiovascular training program for various populations to include, general fitness, athletic development, and special populations.
-(GE- IL, 1) - 4.
-Analyze case studies and report information orally or in writing. - embedded critical thinking
+- 3. Design and present an effective cardiovascular training program for various populations that includes, general fitness, athletic development, and special populations.
+(GE-1, IL) - 4.
+Analyze case studies and report information orally or in writing.
+(GE- 1, IL)